Walk of Honor

 Sponsorship Options:

-• Bricks: Available in three sizes and can be engraved with 3 or 6 lines per brick depending on size ordered.
+• Bricks: Available in two sizes and can be engraved with 3 or 5 lines per brick depending on size ordered.
 Each line can fit 14 characters, including spaces and punctuation.
-Bricks will be ordered in lots of 25 and will be randomly placed annually.
-When your brick is placed, you will be contacted via mail, to inform you of the location of the brick.
+Bricks ordered by August 1 annually will be included in the placement prior to the College's September 11 Remembrance Ceremony and Brick Dedication ceremony that year.

 • Plaques: 12" x12" bronze plaques are available for engraving and placement on the brick walls within the Walk of Honor.
 There are walls within the site dedicated to "Fallen Heroes" which includes first responders who died in the line of duty; living and deceased first responders; and alumni, friends and family.